spatel-cybersecurity/Elk-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

--: What aspect of security do load balancers protect?
+## What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
    Answer: Load balancer defends an organization against distributed denial-of-service(DDoS).
 Forcing traffic through this Jump box (gateway router) will help in securing
            monitoring this single node is much easier than securing and monitoring each individual VM behind the gateway.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the auditlogs and system logs.
-- What does Filebeat watch for?
+## What does Filebeat watch for?
    Answer: Filebeat monitors log files, collects log events and forwards them either to Elasticsearch or Logstash for indexing

--: What does Metricbeat record?_
+## What does Metricbeat record?_
-Answer: Metricbeat records metrics from the systems and services running on the server, and then ouput to Elasticsearch or Logstash.
+   Answer: Metricbeat records metrics from the systems and services running on the server eg. CPU, Memory etc, and then ouput to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function              | Public/Private IP Address | Operating System |